• Home

 We prepare all the required drawings, plans, and reports in support of

-We apply for zoning change, also known as a rezoning or a zoning by-law amendment in any municipality in Ontario including
+We apply for zoning changes, also known as rezoning or zoning by-law amendments in any municipality in Ontario, including

 Toronto (City of Toronto), Hamilton (City of Hamilton), Oshawa (City of Oshawa), Pickering (City of Pickering), Clarington (Municipality of Clarington), Ajax (Town of Ajax), Whitby (Town of Whitby), Brock (Township of Brock), Scugog (Township of Scugog), Uxbridge (Township of Uxbridge), Burlington (City of Burlington), Halton Hills (Town of Halton Hills), Milton (Town of Milton), Oakville (Town of Oakville), Brampton (City of Brampton), Mississauga (City of Mississauga), Caledon (Town of Caledon), Vaughan (City of Vaughan), Aurora (Town of Aurora), East Gwillimbury (Town of East Gwillimbury), Georgina (Town of Georgina), Markham (City of Markham), Newmarket (Town of Newmarket), Richmond Hill (City of Richmond Hill), Whitchurch - Stouffville (Town of Whitchurch-Stouffville), King (Township of King), Bradford-West Gwillimbury (Town of Bradford-West Gwillimbury), Brighton (Municipality of Brighton), Quinte West (City of Quinte West), Kawartha Lakes (City of Kawartha Lakes), North Kawartha (Town of North Kawartha), Minden Hills (Town of Minden Hills), Selwyn (Town of Selwyn), Peterborough (City of Peterborough), St.Catharines (City of St. Catharines), Wainfleet (Town of Wainfleet), Niagara on the Lake (Town of Niagara on the Lake), Brant (County of Brant), Guelph (City of Guelph), Centre-Wellington (Township of Centre Wellington), Shelburne (Town of Shelburne), Orangeville (Town of Orangeville), New Tesumseth (Town of New Tecumseth), Essa (Town of Essa), Collingwood (Town of Collingwood), Wasaga Beach (Town of Wasaga Beach), Barrie (City of Barrie), Midland (Town of Midland), Orillia (City of Orillia), Ramara (Town of Ramara), Woolwich (Town of Woolwich), Woodstock (City of Woodstock), Waterloo (City of Waterloo), Kitchener (City of Kitchener), and Cambridge (City of Cambridge).